akupila/wireshark-growatt/README.md

 When installed, reload the lua plugins with cmd-shift-l or ctrl-shift-l.

+You can now look at the [sample data](./data) to see how this works.

 ## Redirecting traffic

 By default, the wifi module will send data directly to Growatt's server at